 Learn From Allah’s Patience

-Abu Musa Al-Ash’ari (may Allah be pleased with him) narrated that the Prophet (pbuh) said: “None is more patient in the face of offence than God.
-People say He has a son, but He continues to protect them and provide for them.”(Bukhari)
+Abu Musa Al-Ash’ari (may Allah be pleased with him) narrated that the Prophet (peace and blessings be upon him) said: “None is more patient in the face of offence than God.
+People say He has a son, but He continues to protect them and provide for them”(Bukhari).

-This hadith tells us about the kindness and patience of God in response to the offence of His servants.
-When we learn of a characteristic of God, part of our worship is to aspire to exemplify that value in our lives.
+This hadith tells us about the kindness and patience of God in response to the offences committed by His servants.
+When we learn of a characteristic of God, part of our worship and submission to Him is to aspire to exemplify that value in our lives.

-In facing offence, one should resort to patience before thinking of revenge.
-Patience gives us time to cool down and think through the situation before we do something that we may regret afterwards.
-Patience is a virtue of those who enjoy the inner strength, and with patience we acquire respect and the ability to control any situation we are in.
+In facing offence, one should resort to patience before revenge.
+Patience gives us time to cool down and think through the situation before we do something that we may regret in the future.
+Patience is a virtue of those who have inner strength and with patience we acquire respect and the ability to control any situation we are in.

 There is a methodology for resolving problems and seeking restitution.
 However, there is another aspect that goes hand in hand.
 While we are working out the problem, we can continue to practice kindness and fulfill our duties to people even in the face of harm.
-When we are wronged, it does not give us licence to abandon someone or attack him or her with similar injustice.
-Rather we should resort to the proper methodology for resolving conflict.
+When we are wronged, it does not give us license to abandon someone or attack with a similar injustice, but rather we should resort to the proper methodology for resolving conflict.
 Meanwhile, the compassion continues.
 Kindness and basic respect should transcend all social and legal systems.

-The individuals with whom we are conflicted also belong to God.
-Among God’s names is the Most Merciful, and He is also The Just.
+The individuals with whom we are conflicted belong to God as well.
+Among His names is the Most Merciful, and He is also The Just.
 So when we extend kindness to those who harm us, we are in fact reaching out to the kindness of God.
-(Excerpted from the authors’ Seeking Peace - onislam.net).
+References Republished, with kind permission, from the authors’ Seeking Peace. (onislam.net)

-Dr. Hazem Said has been active in the Muslim community in America for over 10 years and held many leadership posts.
-He is an associate professor of Information Technology at the University of Cincinnati; Maha Ezzeddine has a bachelor degree in Journalism and History from the University of Maryland - College Park and a Masters degree in History from Stanford University.
+Dr. Hazem Said is active in the Muslim community in America and has held many different leadership posts.
+He was the president of MAS Youth, a national youth organization from 2004 to 2008.
+In his professional life, Hazem is an associate professor of Information Technology at the University of Cincinnati.
+Maha Ezzeddine has a master’s degree in history from Stanford University and has edited several publications for MAS Youth between 2006 and 2008.